agama-project/agama/doc/agama-security.md

 ## Agama Concepts

 Agama's functionality is divided into backend and frontend.
-Communication between two parts is done through REST api.
+Communication between two parts is done through HTTP/JSON and/or websocket.
 Most of the api requires an authorization.

+As frontend Agama offers web based UI or CLI.
+Backend currently is bunch of services implemented in Rust or Ruby with support from YaST libraries.
+For interprocess communication Agama uses D-Bus.

 ### Authorization

 Authorization is done via password.
 To get authorized user is asked for a password of root on backend's machine.
 The password is validated through PAM [1].
 Once the authorization succeeds, backend generates an authorization token and passes it back to frontend / user.
 Agama uses JWT [2] as authorization token [3].
 All subsequent calls to the API has to be done together with the token.

-To make local use (frontend and backend running on same machine) a bit easier Agama implements option ```--generate-token```.
-When this option is used, Agama-web-server generates valid JWT automatically on start.
-The token is pushed into web browser's cache by Agama.
+To make local use (frontend and backend running on same machine) with respect to agama-live use case more user friendly and allow skipping login in web UI Agama implements option ```--generate-token```.
+When this option is used, Agama's web server service generates valid JWT automatically on start.
+The token is stored locally [4] and then imported into web browser's internal database by Agama provided startup [5].
+The script prepares custom profile with predefined homepage pointing to Agama's login page with the generated token as get parameter in the homepage url.
+Then the firefox browser is started in kiosk mode.

 ### JWT

 The token carries just one claim - the expiration date.
 Token's lifetime is currently set to one day.
 The token is provided in an encrypted form.
-Security key is either automatically created random string [3] of length at least 30 characters.
+Security key is either automatically created random string [6] of length at least 30 characters.
 However, security key can be provided via ```/etc/agama.d/server.yaml``` using ```jwt_secret``` option.
 Content of this option is expected to be a string but no checks are done.

 ### Communication between the frontend and the backend